jsm28/matholymp-py/docs/online-registration.rst

   registration mechanism, if a contact email address is specified when doing so).

+* :file:`extensions/email-template-invitation-change` (a similar
+  template for emails sent automatically to organisers when personal details used in invitation letters are changed after such a letter has been generated online).

 * :file:`html/page.html` (you may wish to make this file match the overall page style used for the static site, although this is not required; at least, the stylesheet and shortcut icon URLs will need